Counter Transnational Criminal Organizations

 Partnering with U.S. Northern Command

 Many of the Latin America’s largest and most powerful criminal groups, including designated FTOs, operate across multiple geographic regions.
-SOUTHCOM works with U.S. Northern Command (NORTHCOM) to synchronize the employment of combined resources to support NORTHCOM’s efforts to secure the southern border, defend the U.S. homeland, and protect the territorial sovereignty of the U.S.
+SOUTHCOM works with U.S. Northern Command (NORTHCOM) to synchronize the employment of combined resources to support NORTHCOM’s efforts to secure the southern border, defend the U.S. homeland, and protect the territorial sovereignty of the United States.

 OUR PRIORITIES